Central Virginia

 • 00:46:09

-And we'll talk about that in the next part of the segment, as most people are aware.
+And we'll talk about that in the next part of safety, as most people are aware.

 Any other comments on that?